 At a glance

-Zinc (Zn) deficiencies limit crop production in many parts of the world, and zinc is often deficient in the diet of humans subsisting on staple-food crops such as rice, causing severe health problems.
-An important strategy for dealing with this is to breed crops that are efficient in taking up zinc and concentrating it in edible plant parts.
-Rice is one of the main crops being targeted because of its global importance and the prevalence of zinc deficiency in populations subsisting on rice.
-Zinc deficiency is a particular problem in rice because of the chemistry of submerged rice paddy soils, which results in zinc being extremely insoluble in many rice soils and therefore hard for the plants to take up.
-Zinc deficiency in the crop affects up to 50% of rice soils globally.
-Grain zinc concentrations in rice - already low compared with other cereals or pulses - are further reduced in zinc deficient soils, and large fertilizer additions are needed to overcome this.
+Zinc (Zn) deficiencies limit crop production in many parts of the world, and Zn is often deficient in the diet of humans subsisting on staple-food crops such as rice.
+An important strategy for dealing with this is to breed crops that are efficient in taking up Zn and concentrating it in edible plant parts.
+Zinc deficiency is a particular problem in rice because of the chemistry of submerged rice paddy soils, which results in Zn being extremely insoluble in many rice soils and therefore hard for the plants to take up.

 This research aims to understand the mechanisms of Zn uptake by rice, and so to develop varieties both tolerant of Zn-deficient soils and with increased grain zinc.
 It involves field work in the Philippines and Bangladesh, and controlled-environment and mathematical modelling experiments at Cranfield.